haydendaly/nos-t-infrastructure/README.md

 This repo contains an initial infrastructure for orchestrating simulation components.

-It consists of a control module, four ground sensors emulating water stream data in the Los Angeles area, a satellite, and a ground station.
+There is an example simulation which consists of the following components.
 1. The control module starts the simulation by publishing a message to all the other components to start up under the `topic/control`.
 2. The ground sensors act as publishers using data from CSV files taken from the USGS website publishing data to `topic/sensors` on an interval as determined by the control module.
 3. The satellite listens to the sensor topic and repeats the data to `topic/satellite`.